 Reheating Instructions

-To maintain the crispy outer layer and soft interior when reheating, place the garlic bread in a preheated oven at 350°F (175°C) for about 10 minutes.
-For a quicker option, you can also toast it in a skillet over low heat, flipping it halfway for even heating.
-Avoid using the microwave, as it can make the bread chewy rather than crispy.
+If you want to reheat the bread and keep the crispy outside and soft inside, put it in a preheated oven at 350°F (175°C) for about 10 minutes.
+You can also heat it in a skillet over low heat, flipping halfway so that it heats evenly.
+Avoid using the microwave, because that can make it chewy and not as yummy.

 Pairing Suggestions for Sourdough Garlic Bread

-Sourdough garlic bread pairs beautifully with a variety of dishes.
-It complements rich, hearty pastas like spaghetti or lasagna, balances out lighter options like salads, or enhances the enjoyment of soups and stews.
-Additionally, it can be served as an appetizer with a selection of dips, like marinara, hummus, or olive oil infused with balsamic vinegar.
-A glass of red wine or a crisp salad can also elevate the overall dining experience.
+Sourdough garlic bread goes awesome with many different dishes.
+It works really well with hearty pastas like spaghetti or lasagna, and also with lighter meals like salads, soups or stews.
+You can even serve it as an appetizer with dips like marinara, hummus, or olive oil mixed with a little balsamic vinegar.
+A nice glass of red wine or a crisp salad can make the whole meal even better.

 Health Considerations